schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: subCategory

-		The subCategory of the glyph. e.g. 'Uppercase', 'Math' Setting only works if `storeSubCategory` is set (see below).
+		The subCategory of the glyph. e.g. ‘Currency’, ‘Math’ Setting it only works if :attr:`GSGlyph.storeSubCategory` is set (see below).

 		:type: str